 Anatomy, derived from the Greek language and translated literally to mean ‘to cut up’, is the science of morphology or structure of an organism and its various parts.
 Study of human systematic anatomy requires the identification and description of biological structures of the human body through an investigation of functional organ systems, such as the cardiovascular, nervous, digestive and skeletal systems.
 This unit will introduce anatomy as a language enabling biologists and health professionals to effectively communicate with each other through the application of appropriate anatomical terminology to a range of audiences.
 This introductory unit provides appropriate foundational knowledge and practical skills in anatomy for students enrolled in health or science courses in their first year of study through the investigation of organ structure using macroscopic and microscopic anatomy.
 It is an essential prerequisite for further study in anatomical sciences and health.

 Microorganisms continue to be an important cause of human morbidity and mortality in the healthcare system, while also posing an occupational risk for healthcare professionals.
-In your clinical practice as a healthcare professional, a broad knowledge and understanding of infectious diseases is fundamental to developing strategies to successfully prevent, treat and reduce the risk of transmission and infection-associated sequelae in the community and in healthcare facilities through prevention, control and treatment of infectious agents.
+In your clinical practice as a healthcare professional, a broad knowledge and understanding of infectious diseases is fundamental to developing strategies to reduce the risk of transmission and infection-associated sequelae in the community and in healthcare facilities through prevention, control and treatment of infectious agents.
 This introductory unit provides you with foundational knowledge on the range of microorganisms affecting human health and disease, alongside the methods used to limit the growth and transmission of microbial pathogens.
 This foundational knowledge underpins the practical experience you will gain in dealing with microorganisms in your subsequent clinical practice units of your degree.